vilmibm/tildemush/README.md

 ### Text is too old fashioned.
 Why not a GUI?

 Text is liberating.
 Text is accessible.
-Text leaves room for your imagination to fill in the blanks
+Text leaves room for your imagination to fill in the blanks.
+There is no virtual reality more real than your own imagination.

 ### tildemush is a long word, is there a shorter one?